NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-I-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-openSUSE-on-AMD-Ryzen.md

 ## TensorFlow

 To build Tensorflow from source (as it is the only option to make it runnable with CUDA 9) we need [Bazel][bazel].
 It should be compiled from source as well.
-However, I was not able to compile it with default java openjdk, so, I had to install original [Java JDK 8][java]. `/usr/local/` is my place to install it.
+However, I was not able to compile it with default java OpenJDK, so, I had to install original [Java JDK 8][java]. `/usr/local/` is my place to install it.
 Do not forget to add its location as `$JAVA_HOME`

 ```
 export JAVA_HOME=/usr/local/jdk